tehsquidge/ResponsiveText/README.md

 ResponsiveText
 ==============

-Rescale text depending on browser width.
+A jQuery plugin for rescale text depending on it's containers width.

 We rescale the text based on the max-width of its container. the general idea is that if we reduce the container 50% the text-size should scale down accordingly by 50%.